Dallas to Orlando train

 Trains from Dallas to Orlando are the most crowded on Saturday.
 Tickets also tend to be more expensive then.
 If you are looking for a great deal on your train tickets or just want extra room to stretch out, consider traveling on Friday instead, as it tends to be the least crowded day of the week.

 The earliest train departs Dallas at 3:00pm while the last train of the day leaves at 3:00pm.
 To see all scheduled departure times, use the search function on this page to get the full schedule for your specific travel dates.

-Dallas is one of the most vibrant and modern cities in Texas.
+Dallas is one of the most vibrant and modern cities in Texas, as well as one of the state's best vacation destinations.
 While it is one of the foremost business, telecommunications and transportation hubs in the United States, Dallas is also one of the most exciting cities when it comes to culture and nightlife opportunities.

 When you are planning a trip to Dallas, make sure you leave time in your schedule to check out some of the city’s world-famous museums.
 Some must-visits include The Sixth Floor Museum (that commemorates the assassination of John F. Kennedy), the Dallas Museum of Art, and the Perot Museum of Nature and Science.